Anatomy

 - Total value label (optional): Supplemental text label

-- Tooltip (optional): Label and associated value that appear above a slice on hover
+- Tooltip (optional): Label and associated value that appear above a slice on hover by default

 - Register (optional): Section that identifies the slices in the chart